siffiejoe/lua-amalg/README.md

 ##                          Getting Started                         ##

-You can bundle a collection of modules in a single file by calling the `amalg.lua` script and passing the module names on the commandline.
+You can bundle a collection of modules in a single file by calling the `amalg.lua` script and passing the module names on the command-line.

     ./amalg.lua module1 module2